Message about use of cookies

 • way that we evaluate tenders

-Further information about transforming public procurement can be found on the GOV.UK website.
+Further information about transforming public procurement can be found on the GOV.UK website, along with a new guide for suppliers.

 Contract Standing Orders

 We have our own rules called Contract Standing Orders.
-These rules regulate how we conduct our business, and staff employed by us (including consultants and contractors) must follow them.
+These rules regulate how we conduct our business.
+Staff employed by us (including consultants and contractors) must follow them.

 The rules are designed to promote fairness, transparency and integrity in our procurement processes.
 And they ensure that we get the best value for the public money that we spend.

-You can view our Contract Standing Orders policy below.
+You can view our Contract Standing Orders by following the link below.